Mar 6, 2014

 The TPP has been shrouded in secrecy and backers now want to rush it through Congress.

 All journalists and nearly all businesses and public interest groups, and the majority of Congress have been denied effective access to the negotiating texts.
 However, 600 corporate advisors — including Verizon and Wal-Mart — have been given access.
 The actual text will not be released until four years after the talks have been concluded or a deal has been reached.

 Fortunately, there have been some leaks of key documents so that we can have a sense of what is happening.
-Making the world safe for corporate investment and profits by harming workers, consumers, the environment and democracy.
+The main goal of the TPP seem to be making the world safe for corporate investment and profits by harming workers, consumers, the environment and democracy.

 The TPP is much more than a “free-trade” agreement.
 It is part of the overall corporate and Wall Street agenda to make the world safe for corporate investment and profits by reducing labor costs and undercutting workers’ rights; dismantling labor, environmental, health and financial laws and regulations that could impact profits; and setting up a process to resolve any disputes by going through special international tribunals rather than our own court system.

 Feb 27, 2014

 CWA and allies are continuing to push back against fast track authority and the Trans-Pacific Partnership.
 The Singapore round of talks ended this week, but negotiators plan to meet again in China in April and are still pressing for an agreement.
 We can't let up and let this bad deal for working families go forward.
 Read More